bphil1041/Javascript-game/README.md

 # JavaScript Game

 ## Overview
-A basic JavaScript game following a FreeCodeCamp tutorial (with some liberties taken).
-So far, the player object can jump, move left and right, and can shoot projectiles.
+A basic JavaScript game following a FreeCodeCamp tutorial (with many liberties taken).
+So far, the player object can jump/double jump, move left and right, and can shoot projectiles.
 The player starts with an ammo count of 20, and ammo reloads over time.

 ## Controls
 1. Jump and Double Jump - W